Statistical Study of the Defect Cluster Morphology in the Primary Damage of Tungsten from Collision Cascades from Five Inter-atomic potentials: Introduction

 \section{Introduction}

-Molecular dynamics (MD) has been widely used to study the primary damage in materials due to irradiation (\cite{Stoller2012293} and references therein).
-Irradiation by energetic ions or neutrons creates energetic primary knock-on atoms (PKA) which gives rise to a collision cascade.
-The collision cascade causes a large number of atoms to displace from their lattice positions.
-The cascade of displaced atoms peaks within a pico-sec and recombines with local vacancies to create the "primary damage" state with interstitials, vacancies and defect clusters.
-The primary damage evolves with time due to further irradiation, transport of defects, their interactions with each other and with pre-existing micro-structures in the material \cite{KaiHistRev2019,DomainOKMC2004,MFRT-KMC-2008}. \\
+Molecular dynamics (MD) has been widely used to study primary radiation damage in materials (\cite{Stoller2012293} and references therein).
+Energetic ions or neutrons create primary knock-on atoms (PKAs) that initiate collision cascades.
+During these cascades, numerous atoms are initially displaced from lattice positions.
+This cascade of displaced atoms peaks within a pico-sec and recombines with local vacancies to create the "primary damage" state (containing interstitials, vacancies, and defect clusters).
+This primary damage evolves over time through continued irradiation, defect migration, mutual defect interactions, and reactions with pre-existing microstructures \cite{KaiHistRev2019,DomainOKMC2004,MFRT-KMC-2008}. \\